Phixyn/mwiki/content/front-end-development/react.md

 Every React component can return at most one HTML element.
 Sometimes, you might want a component to return multiple HTML elements.
 The common solution is to wrap these elements inside `<div>` tag.
 This can eventually lead to a messy DOM.

 Fragments let you group a list of children without adding extra nodes to the DOM.
-This is useful for cases where we don't want to polute the DOM with a bunch of extra `div`s.
+This is useful when we don't want to fill the DOM with a bunch of `<div>` tags.
 Fragments are used like any other component:

 ```jsx
 function About() {